MaxvanderWerf/ArticleAgent/README.md

    - Get your API key from the dashboard
    - Add it to your .env file as `SERPER_API_KEY=your_key_here`

-If you don't provide a Serper API key, the system will use mock search results instead.
+If you don't provide API keys, the system will use mock responses instead.

+## Future Enhancements

+- Integration with other LLM APIs (Anthropic, etc.)
+- More sophisticated tool use (web search, data analysis)
+- Enhanced inter-agent communication
+- Ability to incorporate feedback and revise content
+- Export to different formats (HTML, PDF, etc.)
+- Support for more publishing platforms and writing styles

 ---